Bob-vdV/Brokkenify/abbreviations.md

 Severity: 1

+###C - This looks like C, not C++

+Please use C++ rather than C. E.g. use enums instead of preprocessor defines, use static_cast (expr) instead of (type)(expr), omit the 'typedef' on structs, and avoid preprocessor MACROs.
+Once they are introduced, use classes rather than loose functions and structs.
+Also, include C++ headers (cstdlib), not C headers (stdlib.h).

+Aspect: style

+Severity: 3

 ### LTL - Line Too Long

 Please wrap long lines.
 We sometimes print your code to check it.
 If your lines are so long that our LaTeX program wraps them for you, wrapped-around comment may show up as code on the next line, or actual code may be broken of mid-identifier.
 The result usually wouldn't even compile.
 Please use multiple lines.
 (That's not the same as multiple statements.)
 A line may be too long if, when sending the source file to a printer using A4 paper, the line wraps around to the next line or if the line is truncated.
 That happens to lines longer than about 78 characters.